 - A first-year freshman (completed less than 30 credits)

 - Minimum GPA of 3.0

-- Able to spend 4 hours per week on the project committed to participate in the program for 6 weeks (fall or spring)
+- Able to spend 2-4 hours per week on the project committed to participate in the program for 6 weeks (Spring and Summer)

 - All majors are welcome